craigsapp/prettypmx/README.md

 </pre>

 Text for code 16 items will not be altered.
-For example, below is output from prettypmx which adds two spaces between columns.
+For example, below is output from _prettypmx_ that adds two spaces between columns.
 Note that the text "Allegro ma non troppo" retains single space between the words.

 <pre>